You, too, can speak up for a child who’s been abused or neglected. Become a CASA volunteer

 Requirements of a CASA:

-- Make a commitment to serve as a CASA for a minimum of one year
+- Commit to serve as a CASA for a minimum of one year

 - Be 21 years of age (some exceptions allowed for intern students)